Arthritis in the Shoulder

 I have shoulder arthritis, but my doctor cannot perform a replacement because I have a large rotator cuff tear.
 What can be done for this?

 In patients with massive rotator cuff tears or in revision surgery, total shoulder replacement or hemiarthroplasty (half of a replacement) will not give you good results.
 For these patients, a joint replacement can be done with a special prosthesis that makes up for the torn rotator cuff and also replaces the torn cartilage.
 It essentially “fixes” both problems.
 I was one of a few surgeons in the United States to have been given the green light by the FDA to start using this procedure back in 2002.
 Since then, it is now available for all orthopaedic surgeons to treat the condition outlined above.

 Why is it called a “reversed prosthesis”?

 This is a shoulder joint replacement surgery.
 During the surgery, the prosthesis is placed in a reversed fashion.
 We do this to hold the arm bone (humerus) in a specific position which makes it work better when it has a large rotator cuff tear.
 This prosthesis places the ball on the socket side of the joint and the socket on the ball part of the joint, hence the name “reversed”.

 When do you use this prosthesis?

-The indications for this prosthesis are glenohumeral arthritis with massive, irreparable rotator cuff tears.
+The indications for this prosthesis are glenohumeral arthritis with massive, irreparable rotator cuff tears and in some proximal humerus fractures.
 It can also be used for revision shoulder replacements with massive rotator cuff tears.
 These patients are usually very limited with their shoulder function and have very poor range of motion and strength.

 How does it work?